 Electoral College Ties

-Note that the discussion on this page is mostly written around a 269-269 tie between two candidates.
-However, much of the same would come into play if a third party or independent candidate wins enough electoral votes to prevent any candidate in the race from reaching 270.
-The 2020 interactive electoral college map allows you to assign electoral votes to a 3rd party.
+The discussion on this page is mostly written around a 269-269 tie between two candidates.
+However, much of the same would come into play if a third party or independent candidate wins enough electoral votes to prevent any candidate in the race from reaching the required 270 electoral vote threshold.
+The 2024 interactive electoral college map allows you to assign electoral votes to a 3rd party.

 It takes 270toWin.
 If neither candidate gets a majority of the 538 electoral votes, the election for President is decided in the House of Representatives, with each state delegation having one vote.
 A majority of states (26) is needed to win.
 Senators would elect the Vice-President, with each Senator having a vote.
 A majority of Senators (51) is needed to win.